department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-epic.md

 ---
-name: CMS task
+name: CMS epic
-about: A task for the CMS team.
+about: A epic for the CMS team.
-title: '<Insert summary of task>'
+title: '<Insert summary of epic>'
-labels: 'cms-task'
+labels: 'cms-epic'
 assignees: kevwalsh
 ---